Cerenaut/agi/README.md

 ### Setup Instructions
 1. Clone the repository using `git clone https://github.com/ProjectAGI/agi.git`
+2. Set variables
-2. Set variables.
-Duplicate `/resources/variables-template.sh`, and overwrite with values suitable for your environment.
-Copy it to a convenient location and set an environmental variable `VARIABLES_FILE` to point to it using the full path.
-We recommend you set that up in `.bashrc` so that it is always defined correctly.
+    - Duplicate `/resources/variables-template.sh` and overwrite with values suitable for your environment
+    - Copy it to a convenient location and set an environmental variable `VARIABLES_FILE` to point to it using the full path
+    - Note: We recommend you set that up in `.bashrc` so that it is always defined correctly.

 **Note:** The favoured (and our current) approach is to use 'in memory' persistence, specified in `node.properties` in the working folder.
-However, postgres is an option.
-If using postgres, setup and run the db by executing `/bin/db/setup.sh`
+However, `postgres` is an option.
+If using PostgreSQL, setup and run the db by executing `/bin/db/setup.sh`

 ### Running Basic
 * The folder that you are running from must contain the file `node.properties` and a log4j configuration file.
 A working template is given in `/resources/run-empty`.